RFID in Supply Chain

 RFID technology is well suited for industries whose products don’t interfere with RFID readability, such as:

 Day-to-day operations can make or break a company’s supply chain.
 A famous quote captures it like this: “We are what we repeatedly do.
 Excellence, then, is not an act, but a habit.”
 Supply chain managers who focus on excellent day-to-day operations build a supply chain that is greater than the sum of its parts and that achieves two key objectives simultaneously:

 Performance data allows supply chain managers to understand how well they are functioning on a daily basis.
 Which processes are improving worker productivity?
 Where are more processes needed?
 Where are there unseized opportunities?

 RFID scanners help companies easily monitor how goods move through their warehouses.
 Inventory management becomes significantly more efficient since companies receive real-time information about what’s in the warehouse, what’s on its way to the warehouse, and what’s been sent to customers.

-RFID integrations with warehouse management systems (WMS) allow enterprises to receive real-time information while integrations with warehouse control systems (WCS) provide the future possibility of drone capabilities.
+RFID integrations with supply chain management system allow enterprises to receive real-time information while integrations with warehouse control systems (WCS) provide the future possibility of drone capabilities.
 What could this look like?
 Essentially, drones would fly around warehouses capturing data from a few centimeters away to keep track of inventory.
 While we’re still some time away from widespread adoption of this practice, it’s an exciting indication of the potential of RFID technology in warehouses.